 Theme Examples of comments Other comments (34) "If children are too sick to attend school then they should have an alternative provided.
 If they can't behave and are expelled then the schools need to be able to get rid of them and those children do need somewhere that will I still some kind of discipline in them."
 "I do not believe that this proposal has been thought through and looking at the whole needs and provision that is required within Torbay."
 "The budgets for each area need to be managed through efficiency gains.
 Increasing funding does not necessarily improve outcomes."
 "Again much of it makes sense but there are gaps.
 What about children joining schools following PEx or EHE.
 Will funding follow them as well?
 Many children move straight into another mainstream following a PEx.
 How can the cost be justified then?
 Some children go to MTS having never stepped foot in a mainstream school.
-This would mean the school loses money simply due to being assigned the student and never having the opportunity to work with them to support them."
-Unfair (28) "The key reason that this proposal is inherently unfair is that it will continue to maintain the underfunding of schools' in Torbay.
+This would mean the school loses money simply due to being assigned the Unfair (28) student and never having the opportunity to work with them to support them."
+"The key reason that this proposal is inherently unfair is that it will continue to maintain the underfunding of schools' in Torbay.
 This proposal will take the funding, which has already been allocated to our schools in recognition of the years of underfunding of Torbay's children and divert it to address the local authority's financial position."
 "I understand that those in hospital etc require education - but more money, time and attention is given to those with bad behaviour etc than is given to well behaved children - this money again is taken from assisting my child to learn."
-"Agree alternative and bespoke provision is important, but source of funding should be consistent and fair to all other pupils in Torbay."

 Theme Examples of comments "All these proposals will take valuable funding away from Grammar Schools who need it also."
 Shouldn't be taking from one child to give to another (25) "I agree children need extra help but not at the cost of children who work hard with the fabulous teachers , who give there all for our children ."
-"Children should have access to alternative and bespoke provision but this should not be taken from mainstream schools who have been allocated this funding after being underfunded for years" (4) "I support students having access having access to alternative provision as long as there is a clear rationale and not just bowin parental pressure leaving more vulnerable students not catered provision is not appropriate" Money should be funded from elsewhere (4) "Because the education system should be inclusive and these children should not be sidelined.
+"Children should have access to alternative and bespoke provision but this should not be taken from mainstream schools who have been allocated this funding after being underfunded for years" Better provision (4) "I support students having access having access to alternative provision as long as there is a clear rationale and not just bowing to parental pressure leaving more vulnerable students not catered for if provision is not appropriate" Money should be funded from elsewhere (4) "Because the education system should be inclusive and these children should not be sidelined.
 If their parents want to provide a bespoke education, they can pay for it.
 I want my money to go to schools and mainstream education, not private provisions."